 Trevor O’Neil proudly represents Anaheim’s District 6 on the Anaheim City Council and was first elected in 2018.

-His accomplishments include fighting for more funding and preparedness as Anaheim Fire & Rescue has protected Anaheim residents through multiple record wildfire years.
+Council Member O'Neil's accomplishments include fighting for more funding and preparedness as Anaheim Fire & Rescue has protected Anaheim residents through multiple record wildfire years.

-Council Member O’Neil also remains committed to preserving quality of life for Anaheim Hills residents.
+O’Neil also remains committed to preserving quality of life for Anaheim Hills residents.

 He’s focused on city parks and park maintenance.
 In 2019, O’Neil hosted a volunteer cleanup day at Oak Canyon Nature Center, supported by neighbors and the business community.